 Selling is not about trying to force people to buy products and services they neither need, nor want, nor can afford.

-The moment you do that, you’re no longer a sales person, but a manipulator and confidence trickster hiding being the pretense that you’re just doing your job.
+The moment you do that, you’re no longer a salesperson, but a manipulator and confidence trickster hiding being the pretence that you’re just doing your job.

 Professional sales is about creating win/win situations where both parties benefit.

 It is not a zero-sum game and the moment you take somebodies money for something that you know will not provide value for them, you’re a thief.

 Well maybe, but I’m honestly not sure how else to look at it.

 I spent 20 years in sales and underwent literally hundreds of hours of sales training and I know that it’s possible to operate with integrity….even if your employer doesn’t.